Sidepork Roast Turkey Recipe

 Cover with the turkey with aluminum foil to help keep moisture in the bird.

-Place your turkey in a 350F oven & roast for approximately 15 minutes per pound, until the breast meat reaches 165ºF.
+Place your turkey in a 350F oven & roast for approximately 13-15 minutes per pound, until the breast meat reaches 150ºF and the thighs reach 165ºF.
+Cooking times will vary for turkeys larger than 20 pounds.
 It’s important to cook to temperature, not calculated time.

 When there are 45 minutes left in the calculated cooking time (ie after 1 hour and 15 minutes of 2 hours of cooking), remove the side pork, cheesecloth and aluminum foil and bake for the remaining 45 minutes.

 Once the turkey is fully cooked (make sure the breast meat is 165ºF) remove from the oven and let the turkey rest for at least 15 minutes on a cutting board, then carve, and enjoy!

 Get more great recipes at lakegenevacountrymeats.com

 Pinot Noir is a thin-skinned grape that produces light red wines.
 The best Pinot Noirs are fruity, earthy and spicy and very easy to drink!

 - Sonoma, California

 - Pinot Noir can work with a variety of foods from salmon to pork to mushrooms